helenaholley/OCBE-Textbook/book/OCBE_I/Chapter 3 - Conformation and stereochemistry.md

 <img src="media/image241.png"
 style="width:1.12986in;height:0.74097in" />

-## Section 3.2: Conformations of cyclic organic molecules
+##  3.2: Conformations of cyclic organic molecules

 Browse through a biochemistry textbook and you will see any number of molecules with cyclic structures.
 Many of these cyclic structures are